 My Natural Fever Remedy

-I do this for myself, as well as my child, and I swear, it is magic!!
+I do this for myself, as well as for my daughter, and I swear, it is magic!!
+I wouldn’t do it on my children under 6 months of age.

 - Give a warm bath (or simply a foot bath)